 Recent advances in high end cameras have taken us to the level of 36 bit colour and therefore into literally billions of colour shadings.
-As a rule , the higher the colour depth (also referred to as the bit depth) , the better the image's colour quality , and , in fact , the more detail that will actually be visible in the final image, as increasing the number of colour shades available increases the subtlety and accuracy with which any detail can be represented.
+As a rule, the higher the colour depth (also referred to as the bit depth), the better the image's colour quality, and, in fact, the more detail that will actually be visible in the final image, as increasing the number of colour shades available increases the subtlety and accuracy with which any detail can be represented.

-Pixels and resolution
+Pixels and Resolution

 The resolution of a digital image is governed by the capabilities of the camera sensor used to capture it and by the way it is printed.
 The absolute resolution of an image depends on the number of pixels in the image sensor of the camera.
 Webcams and older digital cameras frequently have no better resolution than 640 by 480 pixels (640 wide X 480 high), or that of a PAL video image.
 Get close to your TV and you'll see that unless the image is kept small, this is not up to "photo quality".
 (Photo quality essentially means an image that has equal or better resolution than you would expect from an image on a 35 millimetre camera using medium speed - 200 ISO - film).
 Image sensors on digital cameras are quoted as having a maximum pixel resolution of, for example, 1.4 megapixels (or 1,400,000 pixels).
-Since most digital cameras use a frame size which is based loosely around a ratio of between 1.33 and 1.5 to 1 in terms of width versus height, this could also be referred to as 1400 X 1000 pixels.

-In terms of actual resolution in the final print, a 1.4 megapixel camera should produce very good photo quality images at print sizes up to postcard (14 X 9 cms) and acceptable near photo images at up to 18 X 13 cms.
+In terms of actual resolution in the final print, a 1.4 megapixel camera should produce a print size up to postcard.
 Lower end cameras should be capable of at least this resolution.
-High end professional cameras of similar size and operation to a 35 mm SLR can use sensors as large as 14 megapixels, which are capable of image quality as good as a medium format film camera.
+High end professional cameras of similar size and operation to a 35 mm SLR can use sensors as large as 24 megapixels and more, which are capable of good image quality.
+Newer, and higher end models can now have 51.4 megapixels.
+The simple fact is, that the quantity of megapixels available in cameras varies greatly.
+A large quantity of megapixels is not the only determinant of image quality.
+The type of lens used should also be carefully considered.

-Colour and black and white
+Colour and Black and White